Clinical Medical Assistant

 The Clinical Medical Assistant (CMA) Certificate will prepare you for employment in a variety of clinical positions in the health care field.

 Studying in small classes taught by experienced health care professionals, you will receive college-level classroom instruction as well as a hands-on clinical education.
-You’ll acquire important skills, preparing you to successfully complete your certifications for EKG Technician, Phlebotomy, Patient Care Technician, and Certified Medical Assistant.
+You’ll acquire important skills, preparing you to successfully complete your certifications for EKG Technician, Phlebotomy, Patient Care Technician, and Clinical Medical Assistant.

 Upon successful completion of this program of study, Clinical Medical Assistant graduates should be able to:

 - Communicate effectively in oral, including listening, and written forms

 - Outline and explain the structure of the medical field

 - Explain the anatomy and physiology of these body systems

 - Discuss the common illness associated with these systems

 - Demonstrate mastery of common medical facility responsibilities